Your First 6 Months — BJJ Beginner Roadmap

 I can explain what a frame is and use one deliberatelyFraming is foundational.
 I use frames to create space, not just survive.

 I understand distance managementEvery technique works in a specific range.
-I'm working to control mine.
+I'm actively working to control mine.

-I can feel when I've lost base and know how to recoverI notice structural breakdown before it deteriorates into a bad position.
+I can feel when I've lost base and know how to recoverI notice structural breakdown before it becomes a bad position.

 0 / 5 completed